KATY MAGAZINE NEWS

 10. Katy is as large as Pittsburgh

-Sure the U.S. census says the population of Katy is 18,000 people, but that number is inaccurate because the Katy area actually encompasses many surrounding neighborhoods that all feed into Katy ISD.
+Sure the U.S. census says the population of Katy is over 20,000 people, but that number is inaccurate because the Katy area actually encompasses many surrounding neighborhoods that all feed into Katy ISD.
 The Katy area population is about the size of Pittsburgh, Pennsylvania with 300,000+ residents.

 11. Katy gets hurricanes Virtually every structure and home in Katy was damaged by the Galveston hurricane on September 8, 1900, but no Katy lives were lost.
 After that, Katy weathered smaller storms like hurricanes Andrew, Ike, and a few others.
 Then in August of 2017, many Katy homes were devastated by Hurricane Harvey, but thankfully, again, no lives were lost.
 Katy High School even served as a command post for the National Guard.
 The love of the Katy community shined through the aftermath of Harvey.
 People came together to rebuild homes, schools, businesses and lives.
 (Photo below from Hurricane Harvey.)